-Of all the benefits of daycare, the social and emotional advantages are most clear.
+Of all the benefits of daycare, the social and emotional advantages infants and toddlers receive are most clear.

 Kids in child care get to socialize, make friends and develop skills like sharing and cooperation during the most formative years of their lives.
 Early socialization gives kids the opportunity to practice a wide variety of cognitive and social skills, from self-expression to conflict resolution, problem-solving and teamwork.